Glossary

 Respite

 A respite is a focused period of rest and recuperation that allows heroes to regain Stamina and Recoveries.
-During a respite, you must spend 24 hours uninterrupted and doing nothing but sleeping, eating, dressing your wounds, and recuperating.
-You can also undertake one respite activity
+During a respite, you must spend 24 hours uninterrupted and doing nothing but sleeping, eating, dressing your wounds, and recuperating in a safe place.
+You can also undertake one respite activity, such as making a project roll, or changing your kit.
+After 24 hours, your respite ends.
+You can take as many respites as you like in a row to keep accomplishing respite activities—just know that while you’re resting, the enemies are still scheming and carrying out their dastardly plans.

 When you finish a respite, you regain all your Recoveries and Stamina, and your Victories convert to Experience.
 It is best to take a respite in a safe place where you aren’t in a hostile environment or at risk of being attacked.
-If your respite is interrupted by enemies attacking, an earth tremor, swarms of biting insects, and similar serious distractions, the respite ends early and you don’t gain the benefits for finishing it.
+If your respite is interrupted, the respite ends early and you don’t gain the benefits for finishing it.

 Restrained

-While you are restrained, your speed is 0 and you can’t be force moved.
-Your attacks take a bane, attacks and damaging area powers against you gain an edge, and you have a bane on Might and Agility resistance rolls.
+While you are restrained, your speed is 0, you can’t use the Stand Up maneuver, and you can’t be force moved.
+Your ability power rolls take a bane, abilities against you gain an edge, and you have a bane on Might and Agility tests.

 If you teleport while restrained, the condition ends.